End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Track reconstruction algorithms

 For the track parameter prediction, we use a linear layer with three output nodes for predicting the three-momentum vector components for each node.
 A second linear layer with again three output nodes is used to predict the track starting position for each node.
 And finally, a linear layer with one output node and a sigmoid activation function is used for the charge prediction.
+We apply a threshold of 0.5 on the charge prediction, where predictions that exceed this threshold correspond to a positive charge of 1 and predictions below to a negative charge of -1.
 The target truth information for these predictions is taken from the simulated particle matched to the node.
 The loss for the parameter prediction is weighed with the $\beta$ value, since we only require the actual condensation point to predict the particle parameters, condensing all information about the object on this one node.
 The total loss is then given by an unweighted sum of the different loss terms for the attraction, repulsion, $\beta$ value which includes a component to enforce only one condensation point per object and a component to suppress background, and the model parameter predictions.
 The details of the loss function are described in~\cite{Kieseler:2020wcq}.